 You are invited to join us in the Prayer Room for a quiet time of mid-week contemplative worship.
 Each gathering is woven through with simple liturgy, song, silence, and prayer practices.
-We meet at 5:40-6:25 p.m. on Wednesday evenings, mirroring the Faith Academy schedule.
-Make a full evening of it by joining us for a nice dinner at 5:00 p.m., in the Fellowship Hall, then gather with us for Contemplative Worship at 5:40 p.m., and finish your evening by attending one of the Faith Academy class offerings, 6:30-7:30 p.m.
+We meet at 5:40-6:25 p.m. on Wednesday evenings.
+Make a full evening of it by joining us for dinner at 5:00 p.m. in the Fellowship Hall, then gather with us for Contemplative Worship at 5:40 p.m., and finish your evening by attending one of the Faith Academy class offerings from 6:30 to 7:30 p.m.

 For more information about Contemplative Worship, contact Rev. Dr. Todd Spencer at firstname.lastname@example.org or 884-2502.

 LECTIO DIVINA (WHEN IN DOUBT) PODCAST